hongyehu/Hamiltonian-driven-shadow-tomography-page/README.md

   <img src="img/quantum_art.png" width="350">
 </p>

 Shadow tomography of the quantum states utilize the same idea.
 Only this time, we have a quantum object, which is described by density matrix, in the room.
-And to have an efficient estimation of that quantum state, we can choose random angle to do projective measurements!
+And to have an efficient estimation of that quantum state, we can choose random angle to do projective measurements in experiments!
 In doing so, we can collect many classical shadows of the underlying quantum state.
 And we can store and post-process those classical shadows on classical computers.
 The above figure shows some classical shadows of a quantum state.

 <p align="center">
   <img src="img/example.png" width="650">
 </p>

+Once we have the classical shadows, we can do some special linear combination of those classical shadows and unveal the underlying quantum state.
+For example, we showed after post-processing of classical shadows, we reconstruct the cat-state or GHZ state of the quantum system.

 ## Hamiltonian-driven shadow tomography of quantum state